 Students questioning course grades must work through the faculty member responsible for the class.
 If you question a grade received, contact the faculty member.
-The registrar must have a written request from a faculty member in order to change a recorded grade.
+The Dean of Student Services must have a written request from a faculty member in order to change a recorded grade.
 See access to student records policy for further information.